 Having your ceremony and reception at Mountain House Estate is a breeze, literally.

-Here’s why I know so much about all of the different microclimates within the Bay Area.
+How do we know so much about all of the different microclimates within the Bay Area?

 Later in life, I got a job in Livermore and commuted to San Leandro – ick.
-My responsibilities were to sell arc welders and robotics through a third of California, allowing me to travel weekly through a significant portion of the state.
-This allowed me to observe different areas and their climates.
+I traveled weekly through a significant portion of the state.

 Later, I had real estate offices in Marina, Monterey, and Carmel, where we serviced Big Sur, Carmel Valley, Pebble Beach, Laguna Seca, and Seaside.
-I lived in Carmel, just down from Clint Eastwoods’ Hog Breath Inn, and he’d come to my condo complex to talk to the Pine Cone newspaper below my condo.
-I moved to Marina, just north of Fort Ord (now UC Monterey Bay) – what a cold, miserable place it can be.
+I lived in Carmel and Marina – just north of Fort Ord.

-You will be happy, and your guests will be more than satisfied.
-And you will walk away with a lifetime of memories.
-That’s why we don’t have to use crazy sales tactics, slash pricing, or other desperate measures that some Bay Area wedding venues do to lure you in.
+You will be happy and walk away with a lifetime of memories.
+That’s why we don’t have to use crazy sales tactics, slash pricing, or other desperate measures that some venues do to lure you in.